friends-of-presta/security-advisories/_posts/2023-09-04-deserialization-untrusted-data-CWE-502-part2.md

 ## Implicit deserialization of a phar disguised as an image (part 2)

-This is a variant of the same malicious deserialization triggering previouly highlighted "[Exploring the perils of unsafe unserialize() in PrestaShop (part 1)](https://security.friendsofpresta.org/research/2023/08/28/deserialization-untrusted-data-CWE-502-part1.html)" with an other attack vector.
+This is a variant of the same malicious deserialization triggering previouly highlighted "[Exploring the perils of unsafe unserialize() in PrestaShop (part 1)](https://security.friendsofpresta.org/research/2023/08/28/deserialization-untrusted-data-CWE-502-part1.html)" with another attack vector.

 This security issue is not new.
 In 2018, the [CVE-2018-19126](https://github.com/farisv/PrestaShop-CVE-2018-19126) touched the PrestaShop core.
 Fortunately, the exploit was available only as administrator.